CCAS COVID-19 Shelter Services Update

 ◦ Transfer Partners will be allowed to pull animals - by appointment only.

-◦ All Adoption services will be offered virtually and by appointment only.
-For more information, visit our Adoptions page.
+◦ All Adoption and foster services will be offered virtually and by appointment only.
+Visit our Foster Program page and Adoptions page for more information.

 ◦ All Public Spay/Neuter surgeries suspended including TNR/RTF.

 ◦ All Vaccination Clinics suspended until further notice.